The Truth About Sex After 50

 Myth: Couples at midlife and beyond who don’t have regular sex have lost interest in sex or in each other

-Fact: When older couples don’t have regular sex, it’s usually because one partner has an illness or disability.
+Fact: When older couples don’t have regular sex, it’s often because one partner has an illness or disability.

 By midlife, you know your own body and your partner’s intimately, and, hopefully, you’ve figured out how to communicate what you find pleasurable.
 It’s likely that you’ve shed any sexual inhibitions, and your sexual confidence and experience probably result in better sex for both of you.
 Just as important, sex may be more emotionally fulfilling because now it is driven less by hormones and more by the desire to share yourself with someone who loves you.
 Sex after age 65 may take place less often, but many find it becomes more gratifying than ever.